omid/powe_rs/README.md

 **Security Warning:**

 - Do **not** expose this script to the internet or any public network.
 It is intended for use on trusted, private networks only.
-- This tool can shutdown or restart your host.
+- This tool can power off or restart your host.
 Use with care and consider restricting access (e.g., firewall, VPN).

 ---

 ## Features

-- Minimal HTTP server with a web UI for shutdown and restart the host
+- Minimal HTTP server with a web UI for power off and restart the host
 - Confirmation modal for actions
 - Systemd user service install option
 - Customizable ip and port